nmsmith22389/kicad-footprint-generator/scripts/Packages/Package_BGA/README.rst

 In addition to the above, package definitions can use the following, optional parameters.

 ``additional_tags``
-    Contains a string with a list of Kicad footprint tags that are added to the generated footprint.
+    An array of Kicad footprint tags that are added to the generated footprint.

+``compatible_mpns``
+    An array of vendor package codes that are compatible with this footprint.
+This is useful when a generically-named package matches specific vendor packages named in datasheets.

 ``mask_margin``
     Solder mask margin to be stored in the footprint.
 Defaults to whatever the user sets in the board options.